Think with Enlab

 Our Best Configuration Tips

-From the above examples, using a defined class stands out as the most effective to us.
+From the above examples, using a defined class stands out as the most effective for us.
 Besides, it is highly recommended in MS documentation.
 Reflecting on my experience working with .NET core, I would like to share some configuration tips and trips that can be useful for you:

 • Isolate your configuration by separating classes: the scenarios (classes) that depend on configuration settings are only affected by the configuration settings they use.